HCDigitalScholarship/summer-django/tuesday/javascript.md

 document.getElementById("demo").innerHTML = text;
 ```

 > Right click on this page, click inspect and then click on console.
-Type in each line of the code above to get a feel for the syntax of javascript.
-If all goes well, you will see the names in the fish array printed on this page.
+Type in each line of the code above (you can use something other than fish if you like) to get a feel for the syntax of javascript.
+If all goes well, you will see the names in the array printed on this page below:
-<p id="demo"></p>
+--><p id="demo"></p><--

 I can be helpful to me to think of JS for loops as similar to a while loop in Python: